hell-month/course/Day0.md

 1. The transaction hash from Goal #1.
 1. The output of the `uname -a` and `date` commands from Goal #2.
 1. The output of the version commands for Node.js, Git, Docker, and Docker Compose from Goal #2.
-1. The transaction hash of the deposit transaction from Goal #3.
+1. The transaction hash of the deposit transaction from Goal #4.

+**Lastly, make sure you sign up for the course on Luma with the same wallet address you used for the deposit.
+This is crucial for us to verify your participation.**